Le Caire

 • Egyptian Museum and Corniche on foot

-• Cafés and Belle Époque architecture
+• Cafes and Belle Epoque architecture

 Cons

-• Constant traffic and din
+• Constant traffic and noise

 3

-for green calm, galleries and embassies
+for green calm, galleries, and embassies

 Where to stay in this area